Jean Segura Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Giants pitching staff ranks eighth in MLB.

-- The Giants have the 19th-ranked team ERA among all league pitching staffs (4.73).
+- The Giants have a 4.72 team ERA that ranks 21st among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.